qri-io/rfcs/text/XXXX-delete_and_drop.md

 ### the drop command
+Drop removes other people's datasets.
+By default drop operates on your local node, removing a dataset that you've pulled.
+Drop can be paired with the `--remote` flag to ask remotes to drop a dataset.

+The `drop` flag answers two common scenarios:
+* "I was using this dataset and don't need it anymore": `$ qri drop user/dataset`
+* "I made a dataset, and want it off qri.cloud": `$ qri drop me/dataset --remote registry`

-The `drop` flag is a purpose-built answer to the "I want this off the internet" scenario.
-Drop joins `push` and `pull` as a family of active-verb commands that act on remotes:
+Drop joins `push` and `pull` as a family of active-verb commands that describe a "me and them" interaction pattern.

 ```
 $ qri drop --help
+Drop removes datasets you've pulled.
+After running drop, a dataset will no
+longer show up in your local list, and all stored versions of that dataset will
+be deleted.

-Drop asks a remote to completely remove a dataset, deleting history and stored
+Use the --remote flag to asks a remote to completely remove a dataset,
-versions.
-Drop reverses a push.
+deleting history and stored versions.
+Drop with the remote flag reverses a push.

-Unlike push, drop does not use the registry as a default remote.
-To drop from
-the registry, use "registry" as the remote name.
+Drop only works on datasets you *don't* own.
+Use the delete command to remove
+datasets you've created.

-Drop completely removes a dataset from a remote, which may not be what you'd
-like do do.
+Drop completely removes a dataset, which may not be what you'd like do do.
 If you want to...
+* delete a dataset you own:
+  $ qri delete me/dataset --all
-* remove a version from a remote:
+* remove a version from a remote, for a dataset you own:
   $ qri delete me/dataset --revisions 1
   $ qri push [remote] me/dataset
 * drop a specific version from a remote: